Jstanislaus/Photobooth-printer-management/Photobooth printer management/README.md

 Finally, I wanted to run the program at startup of the raspberry pi so I followed this tuto https://www.simplified.guide/linux/automatically-run-program-on-startup

+Remember to change the QR code message from other projects

 The script which launch at startup is on the Github: photobooth-script.sh